I'm Gonna Love You Through It

-"I'm Gonna Love You Through It" is a song written by Ben Hayslip, Sonya Isaacs and Jimmy Yeary and recorded by American country music artist Martina McBride.
-It was released in July 2011 as the second single from her album Eleven.
-On November 30, 2011, the song received a nomination at the 54th Grammy Awards for Best Country Solo Performance.
-To date, this is McBride’s final Top 10 hit.
+"I'm Gonna Love You Through It" is a song by American country music artist Martina McBride.
+The song was written by Ben Hayslip, Sonya Isaacs, and Jimmy Yeary while it was produced by McBride and Byron Gallimore.
+It was released to country radio on July 25, 2011 through Republic Nashville, and would be given a digital release on August 19.
+It was the second single from her eleventh studio album Eleven (2011).

+The song was universally praised by critics upon release.
+It reached a peak of number four on the US Hot Country Songs chart in early 2012, becoming McBride's 20th and last top ten country hit to date and her first since 2006's "Anyway".
+It would later be nominated at the 54th Annual Grammy Awards in 2012 for Best Country Solo Performance.

 Content

 The song is about a 38-year-old woman who is supported by her husband while battling breast cancer.
 The subject of the song survives.
 Co-writer Sonya Isaacs' inspiration for the song was her mother, Lily, who is a breast cancer survivor.
 It is in F major with an approximate tempo of 70 beats per minute, a vocal range of F3-D5 and a main chord pattern of F2-B♭2-F2.

 Critical reception

 Amanda Hensel of Taste of Country gave the song five stars out of five, saying that McBride "captures our hearts with this one, reminding us why she's one of the best in the business."
 Matt Bjorke of Roughstock also gave the song a positive review, writing that it has "all the hallmarks of her best and most powerful tunes."